Mount Olive is actively engaged in a wide variety of service ministries in the Rochester area as we seek to care for the poor and vulnerable.

 Channel One Food Bank

 Channel One is the local food shelf for Olmsted County.
-Mount Olive collects special offerings for Channel One during Lent as well as on Thanksgiving.
-During Lent 2014, Mount Olive collected food items and monetary donations with a value of over 425 bags of groceries.
+Mount Olive collects special offerings for Channel One during Lent as well as on Thanksgiving Eve.
 Mount Olive always has a Channel One bin for non-perishable foods in the gathering area.
-For more information, contact Bill Hollander
+For more information, contact Sherry Will.

 Dorothy Day House